Danisc4rp4/arch-linux/README.md

 Create the partitions

-Since we now want to introduce encryption, the best way is to include Swap and root as logical (using LVM, type 44) into p2, so that we can encrypt p2 and use a single decryption.
+Since we now want to introduce encryption, the best way is to include Swap and root into the same partition encrypted once.
 The first sector must start with your disk sector size to avoid disallignment (mine is 4096).
+For p2 I want to use btrfs instead of LVM because I want to use minikube in my local machine and I want dynamic sizes for virtual volumes.
 ```
 fdisk /dev/nvme0n1
   g